dwmkerr/puzlog/README.md

 - [ ] build(!): consider webpack dev server to serve sample page in local dev mode
 - [ ] build(!): Create script to open a new chrome window, with the appropriate command line flags to load the dist unpacked

+**Later**

+- [ ] bug: timer logic is a little odd, if you stop/pause at 00:01:01:999 for example, then pressing 'start' waits a full second before updating the tick.
+This is because of the logic being a bit weird, think we need to track the start/pause timestamp and make calculations based on that rather than 'last tick'